 Hamas releases 24 captives amid Israel truce: Here’s what’s to know

-The 24 freed include 12 Thai nationals and 12 others, who were released via the Egypt border.
+The 24 freed include 13 Israelis, 10 Thai nationals and one Filipino, who were released via the Egypt border.

 After weeks of negotiations, Hamas on Friday released the first batch of captives it had agreed to set free under a truce deal with Israel that came into effect in the morning.